knutopia/Modlogr/README.md

 * A class-compliant USB audio interface.
 The project is written for the Expert Sleepers ES8, an audio interface in a eurorack module form factor.
 With some edits, the code should work with any class-compliant interface.
 * A Raspberry Pi 400.
 Other Raspberry PI variations should work too, specifically a Raspberry Pi 4, which is basically what is inside a Pi 400.
   * Since the Raspberry Pi 400 is built into its own keyboard, but other Pi versions are just a raw circuit board, consider getting a case for your Pi unless it is a Pi 400.
 When choosing a case, consider that a case without a fan will be silent, whereas a case with a fan will be noisy while you are making music.
 * A recent version of Raspbian, the default OS on the Raspberry Pi.
-I am using "Raspbian GNU Linux 10 (buster)"
+The project was developed on *Raspbian GNU Linux 10 (buster)*
 * A large, fast MicroSD card.
 An hour of recording with 4 tracks takes about 600 MiB of space as FLAC.
 * A computer with a DAW (I use a Macbook Pro with Ableton Live) that can import audio files (FLAC files, specifically)
 * Remote-control software on the computer to operate the Raspberry PI (see Pi documentation), like VNC Viewer.